News & Opinion

 Bolster the safety net

 Where agents are performing standard tasks and manually filling forms, let automation take the strain to free up agents to dedicate their time to more complex cases.
-In addition, make use of digital Support Journeys that augments efforts to identify customers in difficulty or vulnerable circumstances, especially those who can’t speak comfortably on the phone.
+In addition, make use of digital Support Journeys that augment efforts to identify customers in difficult or vulnerable circumstances, especially those who can’t speak comfortably on the phone.

 Stay relevant to customers

-As economic circumstances evolve, ensure that systems can continually respond and adapt to new information in real-time – whether that’s a change to customer circumstances, evolving Regulator guidance, Government intervention or business requirements.
+As economic circumstances evolve, ensure that systems can continually respond and adapt to new information in real-time; whether that’s a change to customer circumstances, evolving Regulator guidance, Government intervention or your own business requirements.
 Make every engagement with customers timely, relevant, appropriate and of value, and leave them feeling impressed with the level of service they receive.

 Pivot on a pinhead